 9. Jumeirah Archaeological Site

-Not many flyers notice that Dubai shares an ancient past; however, the Jumeirah Archaeological Site offers a miniature of history tracing to the Abbasid invasion (9th century).
+Not many visitors notice that Dubai shares an ancient past; however, the Jumeirah Archaeological Site offers a miniature of history tracing to the Abbasid invasion (9th century).
+This site contains ruins of old settlements with walls and artefacts, and even pottery that reflects on life centuries ago.

 - Location:Jumeirah - Jumeirah 2